sherily123/fake-pocket/README.md

-# fake-pocket
+# bocket
-self-implemented pocket

-Guest what, I can use Git much smoothly now!
+a self-implemented parody of Pocket